| This document describes tags used to design and implement interactive

 location that is inside two or more defined areas the one that appears

-The NOHREF attribute means that clicks here will not
+first within theMAPentry is used.
+The NOHREFattribute means that clicks here will not

 are required.